ericwbailey/ericwbailey.website/source/writing/your-css-is-an-interface.md

     src="{{ '/img/posts/your-css-is-an-interface/duolingo-screenshot.png' | url }}" />
 </div>

-If I could wager a guess, it looks like there was a bug with dark mode color logic on the their multiple choice button component.
+If I could wager a guess, it looks like there was a bug with dark mode color logic on their multiple choice button component.
 I totally get it.
-Managing color across a large, complicated application like Duolingo is a complicated thing, and that’s even before you consider dark mode.
+Managing color across a mature application like Duolingo is a complicated thing, and that’s even before you consider dark mode.

 That being said, it’s [a pretty nasty color contrast issue](https://webaim.org/resources/contrastchecker/?fcolor=464B4F&bcolor=161F24), one that can keep a lot of people from being able to use the app until the bug is fixed with an update.